-Do you feel better about yourself as a result of 4. participating in this program?

-// No // Yes

-If you do feel better about yourself, please check the following reasons that make you feel better.

-I have more confidence in myself

-I have more respect for myself

-I know that there are others who have problems like me and that I can ask them to help.

-// I know where to go to get help for a substance abuse problem

-// Friends or my family will help me if I need help

-5. Please help us make the program better.
-Tell us what parts of the program need to be changed to make it better for program participants.
-Check "yes" or "no" to each of the following statements.

-Is the program facility O.K.? a.

-// yes

-// no. If you checked no, please tell us what changes need to be made.

-b.
-Which do you think helps substance abusers more, individual or group counseling?

-// individual / / group

-Do you think there should be more or less individual c. counseling during the program?

-// more // less
+4. Do you feel better about yourself as a result of participating in this program? • // No Yes the fo do feel better about yourself, please check llowing reasons that make you feel better. // I have more confidence in myself I have more respect for myself I know that there are others who have problems like me and that I can ask them to help.
+I know where to go to get help for a substance abuse problem Friends or my family will help me if I need help I can go to AA, NA or CA meetings.
+Drugs can no longer control my life I am more prepared to interview and get a job, and keep the job.
+5. of the progr he pr am pa ogram ake the program better.
+Tell us what parts need to be changed to make it better for ants.
+Check "yes" or "no" to each of the ents. a.
+Is th e prog ram facility O.K.? // yes // no. If you checked no, please tell us what changes need to be made. b. ou think helps substance abusers more, or group counseling? indiv ridual c.
+Do yo ou thir seling nk there should be more or less individual during the program? / more less d.
+Do you think there should be more or less group counseling during the program? // more // less e.
+Should there be more information on getting and keeping jobs? // yes // no f.
+How useful is the information regarding making yourself feel better as a person? // very useful // somewhat useful // of little use // not useful at all 6.
+Plea in m se tell us anything else that you think might be helpful aking the program better for the participants. - •

-SURVEY OF PROGRAM PARTICIPANTS ON SATISFACTION WITH PROGRAM SERVICES AT END OF PROGRAM d.
-Do you think there should be more or less group counseling during the program?
+SURVEY OF PROGRAM PARTICIPANTS ON SATISFACTION WITH PROGRAM SERVICES AT END OF PROGRAM